NVIDIA/cloud-native-stack/README.md

 ## Objective

-- CNS comes as a reference architecture that list all components that have been tested successfully together. the CNS reference architectuee is intended for Production enviuronment specification.
+- CNS comes as a reference architecture that list all components that have been tested successfully together. the CNS reference architecture can be used as specification for production deployments.

 - CNS also comes as installation guides and playbook that can be used to instantiate a quick K8s environment with NVIDIA operators.
 The CNS installation guides and playbook are intended only for test and PoC environments.

+  Note: The K8s layer that CNS install guide or playbook deploys is basic (no HA for instance) and as such cannot be used for production.
+However all NVIDIA componants in CNS are fully operable in production environment.

 ## Life Cycle